mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 **NOMADISM**
 Shiwonee is not only geologically unstable, but also exhibits several climate peculiarities.
 In effect, the entire temperate zone moves across the planet’s surface, following a 95-year cycle.
 All native life has adapted to this cycle by adopting nomadic and migratory patterns, and the Geonee are no exception.
 Even in eras of high technology, entire Geonee cities move to follow climatic changes.

 Nomadism is a key aspect of Geonee culture.
 In the past, they have preferred to form small communities that can be quickly packed up and moved.
 In the face of necessity, they swiftly abandon their estates – but not their property rights – and move to find more hospitable locations.
-This has led to wealthy Geonee owning a large number of traditional properties and estates scattered across the surface of the world, inhabited when the climate was favourable and then abandoned, only to return a century or more later to take up residence once again.
+This has led to wealthy Geonee owning a large number of traditional properties and estates scattered across the surface of the world, inhabited when the climate was favorable and then abandoned, only to return a century or more later to take up residence once again.

 Geonee living off their homeworld are similarly rootless.
 They willingly move from world to world, following economic opportunities as they arise.
 As a result, Geonee can be found almost anywhere in the Imperium and beyond.